 "My present aim is to to meet people of all abilities at the intersection of learning and living.
-I have had the great privilege of serving people with autism and other neuro-developmental and -genetic disabilities for over 20 years.
+I have had the great privilege of serving people with autism and other neuro-developmental and -genetic disabilities for over 25 years.
 I have founded Special Travelers because I am passionate about the need for education to be relevant, and to empower individuals with learning differences to become more independent participants of the world around them.
-My current focus is to bridge the gap between learning and living, and demonstrate that the world is our classroom, when there is interest and dignity to allow us to step into it."
+This begins with a Free and Appropriate Education (FAPE) during school-age years, with accurately developed Individualized Education Plans (IEPs)"

 ~ Meghan Mulvenna, Founder of Special Travelers